 The Consumer Price Index has exhibited increases of between 0 percent and 4 percent per year in recent times.
-For the purposes of tariff determination, a CPI rate of increase of 2.5 percent is used.
+As discussed in Section 7.4.5.2, the Regulator has determined that a value of 2.85 percent is to be used.